Xoas/Alice/README.md

 Harmony is a music player that lets you connect to social networks and fetch your music so you can enjoy it "better", created by Vincent Loewert.

+...but currently (by decision of the creator to "get something in return") is nagware and proprietary software.

-The Harmony Open Source Collaboration Project it's the project that keeps alive the best of the original application without any interest, from the community, for you, with love.
+The Harmony Open Source Collaboration Project is the project that keeps alive the best of the original application without any interest, from the community, for you, with love.

 This project is intended to be an open and improved project, optimized and trying to work in a decentralized way, if the APIs of the original application still allow us to use it legally.